-- Advanced standing placement into the traditional BSN Program, on a space available basis, at the junior level. - In a cohort designed to matriculate throughout the calendar year
+- Advanced standing placement into the BSN Program, on a space available basis, at the junior level. - In a cohort designed to matriculate throughout the calendar year

 All LPN-BSN Applicants who desire a cohort option need to indicate that interest on the application form.
-The availability of the cohort classes will depend on sufficient numbers of qualified LPN-BSN students ready to commit to a cohort availability of adequate faculty.
+The availability of the cohort classes will depend on sufficient numbers of qualified LPN-BSN students ready to commit to a cohort as well as the availability of adequate faculty.